gnehzkcaj/Project-2023-JIE/pggapp/README.md

 - **Multiple Routes:** Configured with multiple routes, each associated with a unique URL, allowing users to access specific content through URLs directly.
 - **Nested Routes:** Implements nested routes to create a hierarchical structure for components, offering flexibility and organization in building complex UI layouts.
 - **Route Parameters:** Demonstrates how to use route parameters to handle dynamic content, enabling components to display data based on URL parameters.
+- **404 Page:** Implements a custom 404 page for handling undefined routes, providing users with a user-friendly error page when navigating to non-existent routes.

 ## License